 Have you ever stopped and wondered what it would be like if I had to live without my phone for a week?
 Nah, me neither.
 Problem is, we’ve got content targets to hit here, and the fact that you may not find my life without a phone fascinating is really neither here nor there.

-According to a 2015 study, oh Jesus Christ this is tedious.
-According to a 2015 study we spend more than four hours a day looking at articles about people who decide to go without their phones for a week for the purpose of filling column space.
+According to a recent study, oh Jesus Christ this is tedious.
+According to a recent study we spend more than four hours a day looking at articles about people who decide to go without their phones for a week for the purpose of filling column space.

 Children as young as two are now writing their own articles about their phone-free experiences, and psychologists are concerned that absolutely no one finds it interesting.